dumpram/bioinf_suffix_array/readme.txt

 using SA-DS algorithm by G. Nong, S. Zhang and W. H. Chan presented in the article Two Efficient Algorithms for Linear Time Suffix Array Construction, IEEE Transactions on Computers, Vol. 60, No. 10, Oct.
 2011.

+sads1.py
+A Python script similar to sads.py, but faster.
 --------------------------------------------------------------------------------------------
 How-To